A discussion of The Law of Diminishing Returns and Cybersecurity Investment.

 - Check remaining risk against the risk tolerance of the organization

 - If within tolerance level, accept risk.
 If outside tolerance level, apply a countermeasure and re-evaluate risk or transfer risk to a 3rd party (e.g. buy insurance)

 To evaluate remaining risk, calculate the expected value (EV) of possible threat scenarios.
 Risk is generally expressed as:

 You’d also use this equation to calculate the odds of winning the lottery or playing casino games.
 However, if the roulette comes out on “SQL injection exploit in your web applications”, you lose big instead of winning a lot of money.

 Based on the business’s tolerance for risk, there will be threshold at which risk is acceptable and thresholds at which the risk is unacceptable.

 For example, a bank may extend a mortgage to someone with a sizeable amount of money in the bank and a stable income without batting an eye.
 However, the bank will not lend the same money to an itinerant person dependent on aluminum returns for their income.

 In both cases, neither person is zero-risk: either customer could default on their loan.
 For the first person, the risk sits within an acceptable threshold.
 For the second person, the risk sits outside the acceptable threshold.
-This risk is usually represented through a grid as seen in Figure 1.
+This risk thresholds are usually represented through a grid as seen in Figure 1.

 Events that happen very rarely (low probability) and cause little financial or operation harm (low impact) are considered acceptable.
 Events that happen frequently (high probability) and threaten the survival of the company (high risk) are unacceptable risk, as represented by the color coding on the chart.
 Situations in the middle get a bit murkier and usually vary based on the culture of the company.
 Taking on more risk typically comes with more rewards.